 Then before you add the watered-down prahok to the pot, remove any bones and stringy bits that may be left.
 What you’re really after is the funky fermented flavour rather than the fermented fish itself.

 Cambodian Roasted Ground Rice

 Lastly, Cambodian roasted ground rice is another essential ingredient in this samlor korko recipe.
 It has a couple of purposes: firstly, to thicken the soup, and secondly, to add texture.
 Cambodians sprinkle roasted ground rice on salads and add it to soups to create a heartier broth.

-Cambodians do their roasted ground rice a little differently to their Thai and Lao neighbours.
-For starters, in Cambodia cooks typically use their home-grown long-grain rice, whereas in Thailand and Laos they generally use sticky rice to make roasted ground rice.
+Note that Cambodians do their roasted ground rice a little differently to their Thai and Lao neighbours.
+For starters, in Cambodia cooks typically use their home-grown long-grain jasmine rice, whereas in Thailand and Laos they generally use sticky rice to make roasted ground rice.

-After you’ve drained the roast, dry-roast it in a wok over medium-heat.
+After you’ve drained the rice, dry-roast it in a flat round-bottomed wok over medium-heat.
 If you’re not familiar with the term dry-roasting, all it means is that you’re stir-frying the ingredient dry in the wok without any oils or anything wet, and continually stirring it, just as you might dried spices.

 Samlor Korko Recipe for Cambodian Stirring Pot Soup

-- 1 piece small Asian pumpkin Japanese kabocha or winter squash
+- 1 piece small Asian pumpkin - or Japanese kabocha or winter squash

 - 1 piece long Asian eggplant